pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "One of the joys of being born with a dick is that you can do whatever the hell you want and no one really cares." [pays attention]
 --Joel Stein

+"When I was in college the Cold War had just ended.
+I entered college the same year the Soviet Union collapsed.
+And for a variety of reasons I developed this interest in mid-20th century literature by anti-totalitarian writers, people like Hannah Arendt and Miłosz and a bunch of other figures both from behind the Iron Curtain--Václav Havel--and in the Free World who really thought deeply about the totalitarian phenomenon.
+And what has struck me profoundly in the last 5 or 6 years is how the psychological categories--the desire to obey, the willingness to be misled so long as you're made to feel as if you belong--, that those methods by which totalitarianism or post-totalitarianism societies were able to rule and to stay in power, that the Trump playbook recalls those methods to an eerie degree, and it's really worth re-reading those books."
+--Bret Stephens, 2023

 "The bitterest tears shed over graves are for words left unsaid and for deeds left undone."
 --Harriet Beecher Stowe, Little Foxes, 1865